dclong/blog/misc/content/2020-05-03-use-nbdime-to-diff-and-merge-jupyterlab-notebooks.markdown

 Status: published
-Date: 2020-05-03 07:41:14
+Date: 2021-01-08 13:53:44
 Author: Benjamin Du
 Slug: use-nbdime-to-diff-and-merge-jupyterlab-notebooks
 Title: Use nbdime to Diff and Merge JupyterLab Notebooks
 Category: Computer Science
-Tags: Computer Science, JupyterLab, notebook, diff, merge, version control, nbdime
+Tags: Computer Science, JupyterLab, notebook, diff, merge, version control, nbdime, Git

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.